jiahualihuanahuan/RFM-analysis/README.md

 Python can be used to analyze the data.
 1) assign RFM scores based on the values, 2) perform K-means clustering and define the different groups of customers to be targeted by different marketing strategies.

 ## Impact and Results
 Targeted segments of customers with high score in all three categories (RFM) to send promotion.
-Save promotion distribution budget and achieved more sales increase in revenue.
+Save promotion distribution budget and achieved more sales and increase in profit.